How to Get Custom Reports from Bitbucket Data

 Awesome Graphs is an app for Bitbucket that enables exporting commits and pull requests data to a CSV file or via REST API as well as provides a set of out-of-the-box graphs and reports on engineering activities.

-To help you get an overview of what can be done with the help of our REST API, we’ve prepared some examples of scripts we wrote for our clients with specific reporting needs.
-You can use these scripts if you need the same custom reports or share your use case with us to get our recommendations for solving your issues.
+To help you get an overview of what can be done with our REST API resources, we’ve prepared some examples of scripts we wrote for our clients with specific reporting needs.
+These scripts are part of our Premium Support, tailored for those requiring custom solutions.
+With this subscription, our technical experts will develop custom solutions for our REST API, saving you time and effort.

 How to get a CSV with the number of pull requests in each repository of each project